ben-manes/gradle-flyway-plugin/README.md

 Validates the applied migrations against the ones available on the classpath.

 ### `flywayInfo`
-Creates and initializes the metadata table in the schema.
+Prints the details and status information about all the migrations.

 ### `flywayRepair`
 Repairs the Flyway metadata table after a failed migration.